Lack of Accountability in Remote and Hybrid Workplaces [How to Fix It]

 How to Boost Accountability in the Workplace

 Change always starts with leaders.
-Here are four tactics that'll help increase workplace accountability:
+Here are four tactics that will help increase workplace accountability.

 1. Hold yourself accountable.

 A great way to advocate for taking ownership of results in any type of workplace is to develop and strengthen your own personal accountability.